hecko-yes/hecko.my.to/on-ai-art/index.md

 the ways in which i could contribute to society are becoming obsolete, and any new ones i could learn don't have that much time left either i wish i had done them more while they mattered (and part of my current motivation for drawing is indeed "do it while it kinda matters")

-on another note: years ago, i got kinda indoctrinated into the rationalist [lesswrong](https://en.wikipedia.org/wiki/LessWrong) side of ai discourse, by (i kid you not) a [my little pony fanfic](https://tvtropes.org/pmwiki/pmwiki.php/Fanfic/FriendshipIsOptimal) though instead of treating it as the cautionary tale it was intended to be, i began believing that an eternal hyperintelligent nanny is 1) coming 2) desirable i think a big chunk of it was that i didn't want to "bother" anyone, so having an unfeeling entity to be needy at sounded great that largely manifested as roleplaying my weird fantasies with language models, including a month-long subscription to novelai i barely used (the only $10 i've ever spent on generative models) and a year-long addiction to character.ai (because it was the first thing that Just Worked)
+on another note: years ago, i got kinda indoctrinated into the [lesswrong](https://en.wikipedia.org/wiki/LessWrong)-type rationalist side, by (i kid you not) a [my little pony fanfic](https://tvtropes.org/pmwiki/pmwiki.php/Fanfic/FriendshipIsOptimal) though instead of treating it as the cautionary tale it was intended to be, i began believing that an eternal hyperintelligent nanny is 1) coming 2) desirable i think a big chunk of it was that i didn't want to "bother" anyone, so having an unfeeling entity to be needy at sounded great that largely manifested as roleplaying my weird fantasies with language models, including a month-long subscription to novelai i barely used (the only $10 i've ever spent on generative models) and a year-long addiction to character.ai (because it was the first thing that Just Worked)